-Once we are in the production phase, we will supply products to our commercial partners in response to their purchase order schedules.
+We will supply products to our commercial partners in response to their purchase order schedules.
 The size of each purchase order may fluctuate.
-As a result, the presence or absence in a specific quarter of one or more new large orders or delays in our ability to process large orders or the cancellation of previous orders may cause our results of operations to fluctuate on a quarterly basis.
+As a result, the presence or absence in a specific quarter of one or more large new orders or delays in our ability to process large orders or the cancellation of previous orders may cause our results of operations to fluctuate on a quarterly basis.
 These fluctuations may be significant from one quarter to the next.
 Any demands that require us to quickly increase production may create difficulties for us.
 In addition, our lack of commercial history and the characteristic of our orders in any quarterly period make it very difficult to accurately predict or forecast our future operating results.